Wayne Connolly

 The Music Farm

 Wayne restored a 1973 vintage Neve 8026 console, now housed at The Music Farm Studios, in the Byron Bay hinterland.
 Under Wayne’s extensive consultation, The Music Farm has been both completely refurbished and lovingly restored to retain an updated but original atmosphere, and provide a seamless digital or analogue recording facility.
-Since its completion, artists including Matt Corby, Client Liaison, Amy Shark and Josh Pyke have recorded there.
+Since its completion, artists including Matt Corby, Client Liaison, Amy Shark, Babe Rainbow, Josh Pyke and Delta Goodrem have recorded there.

 Film and Television

 Other clients have included Sydney Opera House (Temper Trap) and Qantas.
-From 2011-2014, Wayne also acted as music adviser for Qantas, curating playlists for boarding music, where he was able to feature many contemporary and established Australian artists.
+From 2011–2014, Wayne also acted as music adviser for Qantas, curating playlists for boarding music, where he was able to feature many contemporary and established Australian artists, and he composed the music for a series of ABC TV station ids that aired from 2008–2011.

 Awards